Get insider access

 0.099

-The LG B2 has okay HDR peak brightness.
+The TV has decent HDR peak brightness.
 It's enough to make some small highlights stand out, but its overall HDR experience isn't as good as other OLEDs like the LG C2 OLED.
-Like in SDR, larger areas of bright colors are noticeably dimmer, so it looks best when there's a small highlight on a dark background.
-The EOTF tracks the target PQ very well until the peak brightness where there's a slightly sharp roll-off, causing a loss of fine details with some really bright scenes.
+Larger areas of bright colors are noticeably dimmer, so it looks best when there's a small highlight on a dark background.

 7.0